AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 1. Paste the public key of your certificate in the **New certificate** dialog box.
 1. Select **Add certificate**.

-   The **Available Certificates** section will display the added certificate only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+   A new configuration change is created and ready for server update.
+To use the new certificate listed in the **Available Certificates** section, proceed with the [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md) flow.

-1. Locate the added certificate in the list of **Available Certificates**.
+1. Locate the new certificate in the list of **Available Certificates**.

+   >[!IMPORTANT]
+   >
+   > Make sure that your systems are up to date and ready to use the new certificate.

 1. Select **Yes** from **Used to encrypted user metadata** dropdown menu to activate a new certificate.

 ##### Delete certificate {#delete-certificate}